-- 1. Are involved with the writing of the 2012 Legislative Drafting & Lobbying Competition problem; or - 2.
-Are serving as a judge for the 2012 Legislative Drafting & Lobbying Competition.
+- 1. Are involved with the writing of the 2013 Legislative Drafting & Lobbying Competition problem; or - 2.
+Are serving as a judge for the 2013 Legislative Drafting & Lobbying Competition.

 The burden of determining coaching eligibility rests on the competitor.
-Therefore, competitors should first inquire whether a would-be coach was involved in authoring the problem or if they will be a judge for the 2012 Legislative Drafting & Lobbying Competition.
+Therefore, competitors should first inquire whether a would-be coach was involved in authoring the problem or if he or she is a judge of the 2013 Legislative Drafting & Lobbying Competition.